maxw3st/GitJAXWSDB/README.md

 About the app.

 This application was developed in NetBeans as a JAX web service app using the Maven framework (Java EE 7, NB 8, JDK 1.0.8_25+).
-It is designed to work with a separate client application which accesses the web service remotely through WSDL files.
+It is designed to work with a MySQL database and separate client application (which accesses the web service remotely through WSDL files).
 Separate branches of this repo will be created.
 One contains a console based client (with menu), the other contains a GUI.
 The GUI version contains all the functionality of the console based client.